Comparison of Air-Cooled and Liquid Cooled Eddy-Current Brakes

 Contact the Carotron Team Today

 If you need assistance choosing the best transformer for your needs, feel free to contact our team of friendly, highly knowledgeable representatives.
-Contact us online or call Carotron to discuss your application at 1-888-286-8614.
+Contact us online to get a quote or speak to one of our dedicated support staff.